cloudmesh-community/hid-sp18-419/project-code/hadoop-python-docker-sentiment/README.md

 The author appreciates the help of Bo Feng regarding the cluster deployment on Echo under swarm mode.

-**To replicate the result, 8GB of RAM is required and 16GB or more of RAM is recommended. **
+**To replicate the result, 8GB of RAM is required and 16GB or more of RAM is recommended**

 ## Run fully distributed cluster using the Makefile